+- \$100 million Federal Projects of National and Regional Significance;

+- \$170.7 million Railroad partners;

-- \$10 million IL DOT;
+- \$10 million IL DOT-IL First;

 - \$4.2 million Chicago DOT;

 - \$286.6 million STP and other sources; and

 - \$126 million ARRA High Speed Rail.

-With this funding, 12 projects have been completed, 13 are under construction, four have been advanced to the design phase, and 16 projects are undergoing environmental review.
+With this funding, 12 projects have been completed, 14 are under construction, four have been advanced to the design phase, and 15 projects are undergoing environmental review.
 A key CREATE strategy has been to build a pipeline of projects that have completed environmental review and preliminary design so they are ready to advance to the final design and construction phases.
+The latest simulation showed the investment in CREATE to date has resulted in a 28 percent reduction in freight delay and 33 percent reduction in passenger delay compared to the system if no CREATE projects were built.

 In July 2009, Illinois Governor Patrick Quinn approved the "Illinois Jobs Now" program, including \$300 million in state funds for CREATE.
-This program also authorized over \$100 million in funding for two individual CREATE grade crossing projects (GS15a and GS25).
+This program also authorized over \$100 million in funding for two individual CREATE grade crossing projects: GS15a is under construction and GS25 will be let in April 2012.
 These funds will be released over the course of the multiyear program to fund CREATE projects.
-This grant application includes \$9.8 million from the Illinois Jobs Now program as part of the non-Federal match for TIGER III funding.
+This grant application includes \$11.4 million from the Illinois Jobs Now program as part of the non-Federal match for TIGER IV funding.
 A letter of commitment to this funding is available at IDOT Letter.
-Chicago DOT is committing \$1 million in non-Federal match per the CDOT Letter.
-The freight railroads have committed \$11.8 million, of which \$6.8 million is targeted for project B9.
+Chicago DOT is committing \$1 million in non-Federal match per the City of Chicago Letter.
+The freight railroads have committed \$11.4 million per the AAR Letter.

-Each project for which TIGER III funding is requested has independent utility and will provide immediate benefits to the nation and the region by itself.
-CREATE seeks TIGER III funds to keep the program moving forward until the next Transportation Authorization is passed by Congress, since SAFETEA-LU expired on September 30, 2009 and it is unclear when a new bill will be passed.
+Each project for which TIGER IV funding is requested has independent utility and will provide immediate benefits to the nation and the region by itself.
+CREATE seeks TIGER IV funds to keep the program moving forward until the next Transportation Authorization is passed by Congress, since SAFETEA-LU expired on September 30, 2009 and it is unclear when a new bill will be passed.
 As a multimodal project involving freight and passenger rail, in addition to highway improvements, this project is not easily funded via existing programs managed by the modal agencies.
-If CREATE does not receive TIGER III funds, the program will be hampered in its ability to advance projects and costs will increase.
+If CREATE does not receive TIGER IV funds, the program will be hampered in its ability to advance projects and costs will increase.